allentv/MilestoneProject2/README.md

 * Select two cards.
 * For each card selected the class attribute of '.card' would be removed using removeClass method, which would expose the '.character' class.
 * A Comparison of the remaining class attribute of the two selected cards is then performed.
-* If the remaining class attribute for two cards are the same then the off click method (.off("click") would be applied and match count icreased by 1.
+* If the remaining class attribute for two cards are the same then the off click method (.off("click")) would be applied and match count increased by 1.
 * If the remaining class attribute are not the same the class attribute of ".card" would be added back which would hide the character class.
 * sequence continues until all '.character' classes are exposed which is identified by using match count and grid size.